MrBounty/HEG/README.md

 *Note: JavaScript is fine, I just don't like big frameworks looking mandatory.
 Or more precisely the overall unnecessary hidden complexity behind them.*

 # Stack Philosophy: Simplicity
-The HEG tech stack is built on simplicity.
-My definition of simplicity is something you understand almost instantly, even months or years later.
-This philosophy guided my choice of technologies and how I build and organise my app.
+The HEG tech stack is built with simplicity and HATEOAS in mind.

+The state of applications in HEG is the HTML itself.
+There is no variable in JS that is then use to fill the HTML, the HTML itself IS the state.
+There is no state either on the server.
+When a route need data, it take it from the database.

+So the only 2 places where you can store data/state are either the HTML or the Database.
+Everything else (JavaScript and Golang route), are just here to update those using those as input.

 # Agenda